onsi/coccyx/README.md

   - [Backbone](http://backbonejs.org) (duh) (tested with 0.9.2, requires at least version 0.9.2 -- Coccyx does not work with older versions of Backbone)
   - [Underscore](http://underscorejs.org) (tested with 1.3.3)

-To use Coccyx you must include `Coccyx.js` *after* including Undersocre and Backbone.
-Coccyx monkey-patches backbone's extend to support custom constructor names and appends methods to Backbone.View to support tearing down view hierarchies.
+To use Coccyx you must include `Coccyx.js` or `UnobtrusiveCoccyx.js` *after* including Undersocre and Backbone.

 Future changes to backbone could break Coccyx or obviate its need.
 If the latter happens - great!
 If the former: let me know and I'll try to ensure compatibility going forward.